Visible Light Indoor Positioning with a Single LED and Distributed Single-Element OIRS: An Iterative Approach with

-with $\rho$ the \glspl{OIRS} reflection factor.
+with $\rho$ the \glspl{OIRS} reflection factor\footnote{\ed Notice that the reflection factor is real-valued since the OIRSs perform mechanical steering, rather than applying electronically controlled phase shifts.
+Therefore, the reflection does not introduce an additional phase rotation beyond the geometric phase already accounted for in the propagation model.}.
 As it can be noted, the path loss in \eqref{eq:H_NLoS} follows an additive model \cite{sun2022joint, Abdelhady2021Visible, ibne_mushfique2022mirrorvlc}.
 This is justified by the fact that, in \gls{VLC} systems, the wavelength is on the nanometer scale and, consequently, typical indoor distances let signals undergo near-field propagation conditions.